natalia-98/Car-Price-Prediction/README.md

 # Car-Price-Prediction
-EDA of car dataset and price prediction model built using linear regression.
+This project consists of an exploratory analysis of a large, used car dataset.
+It also contains a simple prediction model built using linear regression.